VoltCruelerz/OwlMarble-Magic/classes/sorcerer/Sorcerer.md

 If you cast a cantrip that causes you to make a melee spell attack that can affect only one creature and has multiple damage dice, you can split the spell’s magic.
 Make a number of attacks equal to the number of dice of the cantrip.
 On a hit, the target suffers damage of the spell’s type equal to a single damage die, as well as any secondary effects of the spell.
 The attacks can target the same or different creatures.

-#### Abyssal Shroud
+#### Abyssal Shroud [New]

-Starting at 1st level, When you damage a creature with a melee spell attack from a Sorcerer spell, your magic siphons away some of the target’s vitality, and you gain a number of temporary hit points equal to your Charisma modifier (minimum 1) plus the spell’s level (cantrips count as 0).
+Starting at 1st level, When you damage a creature with a melee attack from a Sorcerer spell you cast, your magic siphons away some of the target’s vitality, and you gain a number of temporary hit points equal to your Charisma modifier (minimum 1) plus the spell’s level (cantrips count as 0).
 These temporary hit points last until the beginning of your next turn.

 Additionally, if you are forced to make a saving throw against your own spell, you succeed on the saving throw automatically.

-#### Unnatural Movement

-Starting at 6th level, your body begins to acclimate to the churning energies within, allowing you to channel them into bursts of speed.
-As a bonus action, you can take the Dash action.
-Attacks of opportunity against you during this bonus action’s movement have disadvantage.
-You can use this bonus action a number of times equal to your Charisma modifier (minimum 1).
-You regain all uses of this feature on a short or long rest.

 > **Contact Magic** plus **Abyssal Shroud** means Abyssal Sorcerer spells can behave very differently from their defaults.
 Here are a few examples:
 >
 > - **Shocking Grasp:** would deal bonus damage from your Charisma modifier and would grant you temporary hit points.
 At higher levels, this could deal 1d8+CHA to multiple creatures and remove all their reactions.
 > - **Fire Bolt:** would attack as a melee spell attack with a range of five feet, adding your Charisma modifier to the damage and granting temporary hit points.
 Again, at higher levels, this could target multiple creatures.
+> - **Green-Flame Blade:** GFB would not gain bonus damage from your Charisma modifier, but it _would_ recharge your shroud.
 > - **Fireball:** rather than having a range of 150 feet, the range would drop to 5 feet, but the radius would remain unchanged, causing the caster to include themselves in the blast.
 > - **Lightning Bolt:** because Lightning Bolt already has a range of self, its behavior would be entirely unchanged.
+> - **Animate Objects:** the conjured objects are creatures, meaning their attacks are not yours, so this spell does not benefit from _Abyssal Shroud_.
+> - **Spectral Horde:** the illusions are not creatures, meaning their attacks _are_ yours, so this spell _does_ recharge _Abyssal Shroud_.
 > - **Blade of Disaster:** the blade would appear beside you, but because you are making a melee spell attack through it, it would deal bonus damage from your Charisma modifier and would grant you temporary hit points.
 >
 > You may wish to work with your DM to rename particular spells to reflect the point-blank nature of your spellcasting.
 For instance, _Fire Bolt_ might become _Fire Claw_.

+#### Unnatural Movement [New]

+Starting at 6th level, your body begins to acclimate to the churning energies within, allowing you to channel them into bursts of speed.
+As a bonus action, you can take the Dash action.
+Attacks of opportunity against you during this bonus action’s movement have disadvantage.
+You can use this bonus action a number of times equal to your Charisma modifier (minimum 1).
+You regain all uses of this feature on a short or long rest.

-#### Cloak of Chaos
+#### Cloak of Chaos [New]

 Starting at 14th level, your body has nearly mastered the power within it, granting immunity to the effects of your own spells unless you wish to be affected.

 Additionally, your agility improves to make you all but untouchable when you’re on the move.
 When you use your Unnatural Movement feature, you become untargetable by attacks of opportunity until the end of your current turn.

-#### Hunger of the Abyss
+#### Hunger of the Abyss [New]

 At 18th level, you have mastered the power within you, granting you access to a nearly limitless well of vitality.
 When you cast a Sorcerer spell and it first damages a creature, you can expend a number of hit dice up to the level of the spell.
 For each hit die expended in this way, you regain hit points equal to the size of the die.